rsinha488/ecommerce_microservice_app/README.md

 # E-commerce Microservices Platform

-A complete microservices-based e-commerce platform built with NestJS, MongoDB Atlas, Kafka, and Redis.
+A complete microservices-based e-commerce platform built with NestJS, MongoDB Atlas, Kafka, Redis, and a modern Next.js frontend.

 ## 🏗️ Architecture

-This project consists of 5 independent microservices:
+This project consists of 5 backend microservices and a Next.js frontend:

+### Backend Services

 | Service | Port | Description | Status |
 |---------|------|-------------|--------|